IgorSuvalov/Azure-Data-Engineering/README.md

 ## Business Goal

-Trust Marketplace wants to see whether the there is a significant difference in purchasing behaviours between male and female customers, in order to improve targeted advertising and marketing strategies.
+Trust Marketplace aims to determine whether there is a significant difference in purchasing behaviours between male and female customers, to improve targeted advertising and marketing strategies.

 ## Project Overview

 ![Project diagram](./Images/TrustData-D.drawio.png)